Draganoider/Rubik_Cube_GPTo1-preview_Test/readme.txt

 To conclude, the capabilities of this model is astonishing, it is nothing like we had before.
 If it gets his hands on real world, we would develop something trully revolutionary.

-SCRAMBLE_RATE is used for the rotation speed during scrambling.
-SOLVE_RATE is used for the rotation speed during solving.
-SCRAMBLE_MOVES is used for the amount of moves done to scramble the cube and then solve it